The 2015 Leaf & Pumpkin Composting Program is now closed. Thank you for your participation.

-Bring your bagged leaves and pumpkins to a leaf and pumpkin composting drop-off location.
-The material will be composted rather than thrown away in the landfill, will help reduce greenhouse gases and create nutrient-rich compost to help plants grow.
+The material collected will be composted rather than thrown away in the landfill, will help reduce greenhouse gases and create nutrient-rich compost to help plants grow.
 This program is for residents only.
-No sod, branches or rocks are accepted in the program.

 We encourage you to use paper yard waste bags instead of plastic bags.
 Leaves and pumpkins will be accepted in plastic bags, but paper bags are preferred.
 Paper bags are available at many local yard and garden retailers.